 The plaque also reminds me that sometimes there are problems or issues that you can’t lightly step over.
 You’d be better off to leap over it so you don’t die a slow burn.
 The fact is for most of us the fire will always be there, but how we get across is the journey we write home about.
 And you know instinctively that once you make that leap you’ve now done something big.

 Having the courage to make a leap of faith probably is not an everyday occurrence.
 In fact, if you’re having to do it often you might need to stop and see what is driving the need to remove yourself from situations in such a grand fashion.

 I came across a quote from Margaret Shepard years ago and I have kept it on my computer as a reminder of life: “Sometimes your only available transportation is a leap of faith.”

-I love that quote because in my own life it has been true and I am sure it has been true for you.
-Admit it, sometimes you’ve had to jump and pray that there would be a ledge or limb or line that would catch you.
+I love that quote because in my own life it has been true, and I am sure it has been true for you if you really admit that sometimes you’ve had to jump and pray that there would be a ledge or limb or line that would catch you.

 I was thought it was an interesting dichotomy that although the fear of the unknown is great – sometime the fear of the known is greater.

 I work with people all the time who look around their current situation and say to me – Deb – I’ve got to get out… if I stay in this job, or relationship or group of friends I will miss the calling I believe I have.

 Now please know I am not a licensed counselor so I do not dispense advice on life or love or leaving – but I do like to help others shake open closed doors so they can see what is on the other side.